zhaojh329/libuhttpd/README.md

 # libuhttp
-a very tiny and fast HTTP library for Embedded Linux
+a very tiny and fast HTTP library based on libev for Embedded Linux